worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda.md

 _This NDA is only intended to be used by members of DIME who already have an active World Bank contract.
-It is only meant to help clarify what is expected from the DIME member regarding data privacy and intellectual property, by using examples relevant to the type of work done at DIME._
+It is meant to help clarify what is expected from the DIME member regarding data privacy and intellectual property, by using examples relevant to the type of work done at DIME._